VacCatts/tax-calculator/README.md

-# tax-calculator
- 🍉growtopia tax calculator 🍉
+# 🍉growtopia tax calculator 🍉
+features:
+it supports decimals
+it even has the rounding
+very cool